awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

    }
    ```

-1. Create an IAM policy called `CNIMetricsHelperPolicy` for your worker node instance profile that allows the CNI metrics helper to make calls to AWS APIs on your behalf\.
+1. Create an IAM policy called `CNIMetricsHelperPolicy` for your node instance profile that allows the CNI metrics helper to make calls to AWS APIs on your behalf\.
 Use the following AWS CLI command to create the IAM policy in your AWS account\.

    ```
    aws iam create-policy --policy-name CNIMetricsHelperPolicy \